Updated: Nov 2, 2022

 Retaliation in the Workplace in California: Litigation and Damages

-Employees who experienced retaliation from their employer have a variety of options under California workplace retaliation laws.
+Employees who experienced retaliation from their employer have various options under California workplace retaliation laws.

 Suppose you believe you have been the target of whistleblower retaliation.
 In that case, you must first contact the California Labor and Workplace Development Agency via an online submission form and your employer via certified mail under Labor Code 1102.5 LC.

 The Labor and Workplace Development Agency can then decide to investigate your complaint after you file this notice.
-If it declines, you have the option of filing a case in California Superior Court.
+If it declines, you can file a case in California Superior Court.